cooperative-computing-lab/vine-cms-analysis-stack/README.md

 [TaskVine](https://cctools.readthedocs.io/en/stable/taskvine), orchestrated
 by [`vine_reduce`](https://github.com/cooperative-computing-lab/vine_reduce).
-Nothing here depends on Notre Dame resources, so it should work anywhere you have a Python environment and either local cores or a batch cluster (HTCondor, SLURM, SGE, ...) to point workers at.
+Nothing here depends on Notre Dame resources, so it should work anywhere there's a Python environment and either local cores or a batch cluster (HTCondor, SLURM, SGE, ...) to point workers at.

 ## Shape of the stack